Introducing the ForrestBrown R&D dictionary

 M is for: methodology \ meth-od-ol-oh-jee \

-1. A system of methods used in a particular area of study or activity.
+R&D definition – 1.
+A system of methods used in a particular area of study or activity.
 For example: your R&D claim will explain the methodology you have used to apportion your associated costs.
-Your R&D projects themselves may follow a particular developmental methodology: Agile, or Waterfall, for instance.
+Your R&D projects must be conducted to a method or plan and may follow a particular developmental methodology: Agile, or Waterfall, for instance.

 N is for: net \ neht \